-STRAP: in this table the STRAP data is stored.
-Please note that when STRAP is used the DTT data is also stored in this table, and the FFB will contain UTT data.
+STRAP: in Table 54 the STRAP data are stored.
+Please note that when STRAP only is used the DTT data is also stored in this table, and the FFB will contain UTT data.

 column name postgresql datatype system datatype

-timestamp bigint uint64
+Timestamp bigint uint64

-framecounter integer int
+Framecounter integer Int

-conf_id integer int
+conf_id integer Int

 apdcounts bytea array of float

-dttcentroids bytea array of float
+Dttcentroids bytea array of float

-dttcommands bytea array of float
+Dttcommands bytea array of float

-dttstraingage bytea array of float
+Dttstraingage bytea array of float

 dttcommandsclipped bytea array of float